Homelessness in the United States: Housing

-Homeless individuals report a lack of affordable housing as the number one reason for becoming homeless.
+In 2006, homeless individuals reported a lack of affordable housing as the number one reason for becoming homeless.

 The two main types of housing programs provided for homeless people are transitional and permanent housing.
 Transitional housing programs are operated with one goal in mind—to help individuals and families obtain permanent housing as quickly as possible.
-Transitional housing programs assist homeless for a fixed amount of time or until they are able to obtain housing on their own and function successfully in the community, or whichever comes first.
+Transitional housing programs assist homeless for a fixed amount of time, or until they are able to obtain housing on their own and function successfully in the community, or whichever comes first.

+Barriers in tenant screening processes often prevent housing efforts.
+Some states have sealed eviction records to make it easier for tenants to become rehoused.
+Advocates have also campaigned for tenant right to counsel programs that provide free legal counsel to tenants facing an eviction.
+The goal of these programs is to prevent evictions and public eviction records.

 Some shelters and associated charitable foundations have bought buildings and real estate to develop into permanent housing for homeless people in lieu of transitional Housing.

 The United States Department of Housing and Urban Development and Veterans Administration have a special Section 8 housing voucher program called VASH (Veterans Administration Supported Housing), or HUD-VASH, which gives out a certain number of Section 8 subsidized housing vouchers to eligible homeless and otherwise vulnerable US armed forces veterans.
 The HUD-VASH program has been successful in housing many homeless veterans.